-Hey, guys, welcome to my unboxing an overview article of the Rosewell, U3 Aluminum Micro ATX case.
-In the beginning, I’m going to have this unboxing and then this can be followed by some nice shots of the case.
+Welcome to my unboxing an overview article of the Rose-well, U Alumina Micro ATE case.
+In the beginning, I’m going to have this unboxing and then this can be followed by some nice shots case.

-And then I’m gonna see if I can fit the fairly large ten and a half inch G.T.
-X tight black edition graphics card in this small case.
+And then I’m gonna see if I can fit the fairly large ten and a half-inch G.T.
+X tight black edition graphics card in the case.

-And then I’m gonna take this case and fit it into a backpack and check to make sure that it’s portable.
-That’s a number one reason I’m building this.
+And then I’m gonna take the case and fit it into a backpack and check to make sure that it’s portable.
+That’s the number one reason I’m building this.
 So starting off.
 That was the manual right there.
-And we have this box here, which has all your hardware mounting, Oshin screws and stuff like that.
-So there is the front of the case already.
+And this box here, which has hardware mounting, O shin screws, and stuff like that.
+So there is the front of a case.

-You could see you have your to the USP 3.0 ports on the front and your audio output and input and that power switch.
+You could see you have you’re to the USP 3.0 ports on the front and your audio output and input and that power switch.
 So take the box off here.

-So you see it’s packaged fairly well with those two pieces of foam on the front or the top in the bottom of it could take those off.
+So you see it’s packaged fairly with those 2 pieces of foam on the front of the top in the bottom of it could take those off.

-So initial first impression is this case is super, super light.
-I figured it would be light because it’s all aluminum, but it’s just really unrealistic.
-Just holding your hand how lightweight this case is.
-But even though it’s so lightweight, it’s crazy how light it is.
+The initial first impression of the case is super, super light. figured it would light because it’s all albumin, but it’s just really unrealistic.
+Just holding your hand how lightweight the case is.
+But even though it’s lightweight, it’s crazy light.

-This thing feels solid already, just having held it just a little bit.
+This thing solid, having held it just a little bit.
 There’s the bottom.

-There has some vents for your graphics cards going to be sucking air in through there.
-And you also have your mounting option for hard drives.
-Think you can put out three and a half inch Schriver to two and a half inch drives.
+There have some vents for your graphics cards going to be sucking air in through there.
+And you have your mounting option for hard drives.
+Think you can put out three and a half-inch Sch river to two and a half-inch drives.
 So there is the front.

 Once again, there’s a little On-Off power switch.
 Feels good, just clicking right there.

-And just all the aluminum feels really premium.
+And just all the albumin feels really premium.
 If you owned Apple products, you should know how this feels.
-It is definitely not cheap aluminum.
+It is definitely not cheap alumina.
 It just feels really nice.
-So you have thumbscrews for your PCI ports on the back of a grill.
+So you have thumbscrews for your PSI ports on the back of a grill.